Cultivation of Narcotics (Non-Commercial Amount)

 You will have a defence to your Cultivation of a Narcotic plant charge if you were unaware that the plant you took steps to cultivate was classified as a ‘Narcotic’.
 However, the Court must also be satisfied (on the balance of probabilities) that you either did not know or could not have reasonably expected that the plant was a Narcotic.
 For example, if you reasonably believed the plants you were cultivating were not Narcotics (e.g. a tomato plant).

-Additionally, if you are authorised to grow Cannabis or other Narcotic plant under the Access to Medical Cannabis Act 2018, you will have an exemption to the charge.
+Additionally, if you are authorised to grow Cannabis or other Narcotic plants under the Access to Medical Cannabis Act 2018, you will have an exemption to the charge.
 A licence to grow Narcotics under this exemption must have been granted prior to cultivation.

-It may also be a defence to the charge of Cultivation of Cannabis if you are not in control of the plants that are being cultivated on property that you are living at or if you are simply couch surfing on such property.
-Knowledge that the plants are being cultivated on the property is not sufficient in those circumstances for the prosecution to prove the charge beyond reasonable doubt.
+It may also be a defence to the charge of Cultivation of Cannabis if you are not in control of the plants that are being cultivated on a property that you are living at or if you are simply couch surfing on such property.
+The knowledge that the plants are being cultivated on the property is not sufficient in those circumstances for the prosecution to prove the charge beyond reasonable doubt.

 You will also have the defences of mistaken identity, duress, sudden extraordinary emergency and factual dispute available to you.
 However, you should consult an experienced legal practitioner to assist identify the best defence based on the circumstances of your case.